 The Writer’s Journal: Containing Our Stories

-The Writer’s Journal: Containing Our Stories is an original workshop influenced by the work of Pat Schneider, James Pennebaker, Louise DeSalvo, John Fox and others.
-It is designed to provide a safe and supportive container for your personal growth work.
-Iris offers this 2-day workshop in partnership with fellow writer, Deborah Nedelman, MFA, PhD.
+An original workshop influenced by the work of Pat Schneider, James Pennebaker, Louise DeSalvo, John Fox, and others.
+It’s designed to provide a safe and supportive container for personal growth.
+Iris offers this 2-day workshop in partnership with fellow writer, Deborah Nedelman, MFA, Ph.D.

 Inspiration and Perspiration: How Writers Start and Keep Going